 How many calories and carbs?

 The exact number of calories and carbohydrates in chili will depend upon the precise measurement and ingredients used.
-This easy three bean chili recipe serves ten and has approximately 85 calories and 12 grams of carbohydrates per serving.
+This vegetarian chili recipe with three beans serves ten and has approximately 85 calories and 12 grams of carbohydrates per serving.

 The exact amount of protein in vegetarian chili will depend upon the recipe and exact ingredients used.
-This easy bean chili recipe has approximately 2 grams of protein per serving.
+This vegetarian 3 bean chili has approximately 2 grams of protein per serving.

 This recipe as written is gluten-free.
 However, always check brand labels to ensure you are using gluten-free products!